27 febrero, 2013

 INTENSIFIERS WITH STRONG ADJECTlVES:

-When we want to describe something or someone as exceptional you can use a strong
+When we want to describe something or someone as exceptional you can use

 adjective.
 Strong adjectives are words like: